Sands Point Light: Deactivation

 No longer considered necessary, the Sands Point Lighthouse was deactivated on October 31, 1894.
 The Lighthouse was quickly reactivated in response to massive local opposition.
 In December 1922, the Lighthouse was officially deactivated and the light and lantern room were removed from the tower.
 The beacon was moved to an automated steel skeleton tower located offshore at the end of Sands Point.
 New York State Governor Alfred E. Smith tried to acquire the land to be used as a state park, but was unsuccessful, and in February 1924, socialite Alva Belmont purchased the property at auction for $100,000.
 Belmont had built a large mansion, Beacon Towers, in 1917 on the plot of land next to the lighthouse.
 In 1927, the property and lighthouse was again sold, this time to William Randolph Hearst for $400,000.
 The Hearsts lived in the keeper's house and used the mansion for guests.
 In 1940, he put the property up for sale, and after being unable to find a buyer, surrendered the property to a New York bank to satisfy the mortgage.
-Also unable to find a buyer for the property, the Bank began to sell parts of the mansion and demolishing it.
+Also unable to find a buyer for the property, the Bank began selling parts of the mansion and demolishing it.
 The property was later sold to a realtor who divided it into 1 acre lots and built the private residential development that stands there today.